daknob/eldim/README.md

 This API call will return `HTTP 200` and print `Ok` if the upload succeeded.
 Any other HTTP Status Code or message is an error.

+#### password
+This `POST` parameter is a string that specifies a password, which will be checked against `eldim`'s `clients.yml` and will identify hosts based on their password key, instead of their IP Address.
+Password checks take precedence over IP Address checks.
+The password must be between 20 and 128 characters for security reasons.

 ## How to upload data from a server
 You can basically upload files to eldim in any way you like, as long as you